-We can easily copy the files from one Linux machine to another using SSH.
-Here is an example of it.
+We can easily copy the files from one Linux machine to another using SSH, for which you can see the example here –

 Copy Files Over SSH

-We can use the secure copy command that is very easy to use.
-Here is the format of the same command.
+We can use the secure copy command, which is easy to use, and this is the format of this command –

 scp [options] original_file destination_file